-The ombudsman is an independent, confidential resource who provides assistance to faculty, graduate students, and postdoctoral students in resolving problems, complaints, and conflicts when normal procedures have not worked satisfactorily.
-The Ombudsman's office serves as a central information source on policies, procedures, and regulations affecting faculty, graduate students, and postdoctoral students.
+The ombuds is an independent, confidential resource who aids faculty, graduate students, and postdoctoral students in resolving problems, complaints, and conflicts when normal procedures have not worked satisfactorily.
+The Ombuds office serves as a central information source on policies, procedures, and regulations affecting faculty, graduate students, and postdoctoral students.
 The office refers individuals to people and offices able to resolve problems or handle appeals at the lowest possible level.
-Where appropriate, the ombudsman can facilitate communication or mediate between parties.
+Where appropriate, the ombuds can facilitate communication or mediate between parties.

-The ombudsman strives to ensure that faculty, graduate students, and postdoctoral students receive fair and equitable treatment within the University system.
+The ombuds strives to ensure that faculty, graduate students, and postdoctoral students receive fair and equitable treatment within the University system.
 They provide an independent point of view in an informal and confidential environment.
-The ombudsman will not identify you or discuss your personal concerns with anyone without your permission.
-Private confidential meetings can be arranged at your convenience.
-All communications will be treated with strict confidentiality, to the extent permitted by law.
+The ombuds will not identify you or discuss your personal concerns with anyone without your permission.
+Private, confidential meetings can be arranged at your convenience.
+All communications will be treated with strict confidentiality to the extent permitted by law.

-The ombudsman works toward resolutions based on principles of fairness.
+The ombuds works toward resolutions based on principles of fairness.
 They are neither an advocate for faculty, administration, or students, nor an agent of the University.

-The Office of the Ombudsman is available to assist faculty members, graduate students, and postdoctoral students who
+The Office of the Ombuds is available to assist faculty members, graduate students, and postdoctoral students who

-- need guidance in resolving a problem or a concern relating to the University; - need information about policies or procedures; - need someone to mediate between individuals or within the University; - feel the University has made an error in a particular case; - feel they have been victims of harassment or discrimination; - are unsure about which University policies, procedures, or regulations apply to a given situation; - have specific academic problems that cannot be resolved by following regular University procedures; - feel they have been unfairly treated; - have a problem that requires someone to negotiate a solution or to help facilitate communication between parties; and/or - feel that a University policy, procedure, or regulation has been applied unfairly or erroneously.
+- need guidance in resolving a problem or a concern relating to the University; - need information about policies or procedures; - need someone to mediate between individuals or within the University; - feel the University has made an error in a particular case; - feel they have been victims of harassment or discrimination; - are unsure about which University policies, procedures, or regulations apply to a given situation; - have specific academic problems that cannot be resolved by following regular University procedures; - feel they have been unfairly treated;

+- have a problem that requires someone to negotiate a solution or to help facilitate communication between parties; and/or - feel that a University policy, procedure, or regulation has been applied unfairly or erroneously.

-Additional information about the ombudsman's standards, practices, and confidentiality, plus office location and contact information, are available at the University Ombudsman web page.
+Additional information about the ombuds' standards, practices, and confidentiality, plus office location and contact information, are available on the University Ombuds webpage.